Grinning Tun Shell

 Grinning Tun, Malea ringens.
 Size: 4.6 cm (1.8 inches) x 3.3 cm (1.3 inches).
 Shell provided by the commercial fisherman of the greater Los Cabos area, Baja California Sur, May 2015.

-Grinning Tuns are found over and within sand substrate in the intertidal zone to depths up to 40 m (130 feet).
-They range from Magdalena Bay, Baja California Sur to Peru, including the Galapagos Islands.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Grinning Tuns are found on and within sand substrate within the intertidal zone, and to depths up to 40 m (130 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean from Magdalena Bay, Baja California Sur south to Guatemala.
+They are found throughout the Gulf of California.

-Synonyms include Buccinum ringens, Cassis ringens, Dollium crassilabre, Dollium dentatum, Dollium latilabre, Dollium personatum, Dollium plicosum, Dollium ringens, Malea crassilabris, Malea crassilabrum, Malea dentatum, Malea latilabris, and Tonna ringens.
+Synonyms: Buccinum ringens, Cassis ringens, Dolium (Cadium) dentatum, Dolium (Cadium) dentatum var. crassilabris, Dolium (Malea) ringens, Dolium crassilabre, Dollium dentatum, Dollium latilabre, Dollium personatum, Dollium plicosum, Dollium ringens, Malea (Malea) ringens, Malea crassilabris, Malea crassilabrum, Malea dentatum, Malea latilabris, and Tonna (Malea) ringens.